taliajmallo/rpgs/characters/Jasskia/charsheet.md

 ### Read Magic
 | Divination Cantrip | |
 |--------------------|-|
-| Casting            | Time 1 standard action
+| Casting            | Action
-| Components         | V, S, F (a clear crystal or mineral prism)
+| Components         | VSF (a clear crystal or mineral prism)
 | Range              | personal
 | Target             | you
-| Duration           | 10 min./level
+| Duration           | 10 min/lvl
 You can decipher magical  inscriptions on objects – books, scrolls, weapons, and the like – that would otherwise be unintelligible.
 This deciphering does not normally invoke the magic contained in the writing, although it may do so in the case of a cursed or trapped scroll.
 Furthermore, once the spell is cast and you have read the magical inscription, you are thereafter able to read that particular writing without recourse to the use of read magic.
 You can read at the rate of one page (250 words) per minute.
 The spell allows you to identify a glyph of warding with a DC 13 Spellcraft check, a greater glyph of warding with a DC 16 Spellcraft check, or any symbol spell with a Spellcraft check (DC 10 + spell level).